Recreational Pipi Fishery

 Venus Bay Biotoxin Monitoring Program 2018

-A monitoring program is currently in place at Venus Bay to monitor the status of naturally occurring shellfish biotoxins in pipis.
+A monitoring program is expected to recommence at Venus Bay this summer to monitor the status of naturally occurring shellfish biotoxins in pipis.
 Naturally occurring toxins have been known to accumulate in some shellfish when they ingest toxin-producing algae.
 It can cause illness in people who eat affected shellfish.

-The VFA advises that testing has shown that the pipis collected from Venus Bay are now safe to eat.
-Please discard any pipis you might have frozen from mid-2017.
+The VFA advises that testing has previously indicated that pipis collected from Venus Bay have been safe to eat.
+However, as toxins can accumulate in shellfish anytime, please consider health risks before you or your friends harvest and consume pipis outside of the monitoring program.
 For more information about Toxins in Venus Bay pipis please click here.

 Please continue to review this web page for further updates of testing outcomes over the coming months.